tjfarrar/skedastic/cran-comments.md

 ## R CMD check results
 No ERRORs or WARNINGs from any checks.

-* The Windows check returned one NOTE containing two possible issues:
+* The Windows check returned one NOTE:

-1.
 > Possibly mis-spelled words in DESCRIPTION:
 > Heteroskedasticity (3:8)
 > Homoskedasticity (10:5)